NikhilSaiCH/mslearn-ai-fundamentals/Instructions/Labs/12-generative-ai.md

     ![](./media/af20.png)

+    >**Note**: If you encounter any quota issues while deploying the GPT models, kindly change the deployment type to Standard and attempt the deployment again.

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
 > - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.